normanton park Project info

 With the Government of Singapore placing much emphasis on the vicinity such as the Greater Southern Waterfront Master Plan, Queenstown Master Plan and Bukit Merah Master Plan, Normanton Park is set to ride the tides of the potential growth of the vicinity.

-Residents of Normanton Park can look forward to spectacular views of the old charm colonial black & white bungalows, greenery view towards Kent Ridge Park and also the majestic sea view towards Pasir Panjang seaport.
+Residents of Normanton Park can look forward to spectacular views of the old charm colonial black & white bungalows, greenery view towards Kent Ridge Park and also the majestic sea view towards Pasir Panjang seaport and beyond.

 (seeking indication of interest)